 How To Apply

-Please upload your official transcripts from all institutions directly to the Graduate Admissions web site.
+Upload official transcripts from all institutions directly to the Graduate Admissions web site.

 - GRE Homepage (institutional code is 1592, you may use 0000 for the department code)

-The TOEFL is required for international students unless they are U.S. citizens or have obtained a 4-year bachelor's degree or higher from a U.S. institution (or an approved English-speaking country: Australia, Belize, the British Caribbean or British West Indies, Canada except Quebec, England, Guyana, Ireland, Liberia, New Zealand, Scotland, and Wales).
+The Graduate Admissions English Proficiency site has the most up to date requirements for the university's English proficiency.
+An English Proficiency exam is required for international students unless they are U.S. citizens or have obtained a 4-year bachelor's degree or higher from a U.S. institution (or an approved English-speaking country: Australia, Belize, the British Caribbean or British West Indies, Canada except Quebec, England, Guyana, Ireland, Liberia, New Zealand, Scotland, and Wales).
 The TSE is NOT required.
 Applicants who do not submit a TSE score will have an opportunity to take the SPEAK test at Ohio State.
-TOEFL scores should be submitted directly:

-Student funding is typically provided by the program or a Graduate School fellowship in the first year.
-After the first year, funding is guaranteed by the advisor and the student may be supported as a Graduate Research Associate, Graduate Teaching Associate, Trainee or Fellow.
+Student funding is typically provided by the program or a fellowship in the first year.
+After the first year, funding is guaranteed by the student's advisor.
+Students may be supported as a Graduate Research Associate, Graduate Teaching Associate, Trainee or Fellow.
 OSBP students may apply or be nominated for an array of internal and external fellowships.
 OSBP students can also be selected as trainees of an NIH Training Program.

 Students typically do three 7-week lab rotations and join a lab in mid-spring.
 It is possible to do the first rotation in the summer before fall of enrollment, and if necessary it is possible to do additional rotations.
 A minimum of three different rotations is required.

 The Ohio State University is the flagship university of the Ohio public system, and it is an entirely comprehensive university, with Colleges of Arts & Sciences, Medicine, Pharmacy, Engineering, Veterinary Medicine, Food, Agriculture & Environmental Sciences, Education & Human Ecology, Business, and Law (in additional to five others) all represented on the 1,700 acre campus north of downtown Columbus.
-Almost 50,000 undergraduates and 14,000 graduate and professional students attend the university, which has almost $1 billion in annual research expenditures.
+Almost 55,000 undergraduates and 14,000 graduate and professional students attend the university, which has almost $1 billion in annual research expenditures.
 Access to resources, facilities and collaborations is virtually unparalleled.

 Ohio State also provides extensive resources for enhancing the student experience, such as housing and career services, and it provides outstanding recreational and cultural experiences for the community.
 Ohio State is committed to a diverse learning and research environment, and strongly encourages applications from members of underrepresented groups.

-Columbus is the 15th largest city in the U.S. The University helps bring a diverse group of people that makes Columbus both an affordable, friendly, and safe Midwestern city, and an ever more interesting place to live and work.
-Areas like Short North, Downtown and German Village are bustling with galleries, shops, and restaurants, and there is excellent shopping at Polaris and Easton Town Center.
+Columbus is the 14th largest city in the U.S. The University helps bring a diverse group of people that makes Columbus both an affordable, friendly, and safe Midwestern city, and an ever more interesting place to live and work.
+Areas like the Short North, Downtown and German Village are bustling with galleries, shops, and restaurants, and there is excellent shopping at Polaris and Easton Town Center.
 Columbus has a mix of great college athletics at Ohio State and professional soccer, hockey and minor-league baseball.
 It is home to arguably the best zoo in the world, as well as very nice museums of art and science.
 Columbus is also a short drive from spectacular hiking, camping and other outdoor activities.